-Know Their Availability - If you are coaches with someone else, or are coaching a player, Please make sure that your preferred night to practice matches with their availability.
+Know Their Availability - If you are coaching with someone else, or are coaching a specific player, please make sure that your preferred night to practice matches with their availability.

 Criminal Record Check - Before the start of your first practice you will need to have a criminal record check submitted to the league office.

 Completion of Respect in Sport Certificate (link found here) - Before the start of your first practice, you will need to submit the completion certificate for the RiS course (if you have done it with another sport/organization we just need the certificate number)